New Jersey teacher is suspended after calling George Floyd a ‘criminal’ in virtual class

-In a recording of the video obtained by WNBC, Zlotkin, who is White, is heard saying people are “whining and crying about Black Lives Matter.”
+In a recording of the video obtained by WNBC, Zlotkin, who is White, is heard saying that people are “whining and crying about Black Lives Matter.”
 He used expletives in saying that Floyd — who was killed by Minneapolis police officer Derek Chauvin last year — was a “criminal” who “got arrested and he got killed because he wouldn’t comply,” according to the video.

-The school first learned of Zlotkin’s misconduct when Timmia Williams, 17, a senior, filmed the class and her mother told school authorities immediately.
+The school first learned of Zlotkin’s misconduct when Timmia Williams, 17, a senior, filmed the class and her mother immediately told school authorities.
 When they did not get an answer, they contacted WNBC, which first reported the story.

 The district’s authorities said Zlotkin was removed Thursday and is under investigation.